Lego Harry Potter: Development

+Launch

+The first Lego Harry Potter sets were launched in September 2001.
 In January 2004, Lego owner and CEO Kjeld Kirk Kristiansen announced a change in direction for the company, which at the time was facing a DKK 1.4 billion loss, and that the company would focus on core products and not "big, movie-related IPs such as Harry Potter".
 A week later, the company clarified that this did not mean any immediate "radical changes", and that the Harry Potter theme would continue.
 However, the theme was discontinued after 2007 for a time.
+The original Lego Harry Potter minifigure skin tone was yellow until April 2004 when they switched to more realistic natural skin tones.

-In June 2009, it was officially announced by Lego that a video game, Lego Harry Potter: Years 1–4, was in production and released in June 2010.
+In June 2009, it was officially announced by The Lego Group that a video game, Lego Harry Potter: Years 1–4 was in production.
+It was released in June 2010.
 Lego Harry Potter: Years 5–7 was released in November 2011.

 Warner Bros. and Lego announced on February 12, 2010, that six sets including Hogwarts Castle (set number: 4842), Hagrid's Hut (set number: 4738), The Burrow (set number: 4840), Hogwarts Express (set number: 4841), Dobby's Release (set number: 4736) and Quidditch Match (set number: 4737) would be released in October 2010.
-These sets have newly decorated mini-figures and animals including Luna Lovegood, Bellatrix Lestrange, new owls and new pigs.
-Also announced was a Lego Harry Potter board game that was made available in August.
+These sets have newly-decorated minifigures and animals, including Luna Lovegood, Bellatrix Lestrange, and new owls.
+Also announced was a Lego Harry Potter board game that was released in August.
 In 2013, The Lego Group discontinued Lego Harry Potter sets.
 However, a Lego Dimensions add-on pack featuring Harry Potter and Voldemort was scheduled to be released on 27 September 2016.

-In 2018, it was announced that more sets based on the Harry Potter Universe would be released, starting with a set based on the Great Hall.
+In 2018, it was announced that more sets based on the Harry Potter Universe would be released, starting with a set based on the Great Hall at Hogwarts.

 On 28 April 2020, it was announced that more sets based on the Harry Potter Universe would be released in August 2020.

-On 31 August 2020, Lego Group announced that the newest set Diagon Alley (set number: 75978) were be released in next month.
+On 31 August 2020, The Lego Group announced a new set, Diagon Alley (set number: 75978), which was released the following month.

 During the post-2018 reboot wave, Lego has also released two series of Lego Harry Potter Collectible Minifigures under the Lego Minifigures theme.